kasperg3971/07-forms-params-lab/README.md

 ### Starting Your Application

-To start this Ruby web application, type `shotgun` in your terminal within the root of this lesson's directory.
+To start this Ruby web application, type `shotgun -p $PORT -o $IP` in your terminal within the root of this lesson's directory.

 ### The Favorite Foods Form

-Once your `shotgun` server is started, navigate to: [http://localhost:9393/food_form](http://127.0.0.1:9393/food_form).
+Once your `shotgun` server is started, go preview your app, and make sure you add `/food_form` to the end of the URL.

 You'll see a very basic HTML page.
 Your first task is to build a form on this page.